bayesianconspirator/bayesianconspirator.github.io/blog/comment_policy.md

 - people
 date: 2019-04-26
 ---

-Keep it civil aka don’t be a jerk
+This is created because Disqus wanted a link, so here it is, if it's ever going to be needed in the future.
+I hope it is, but I doubt it.
+Anyways, so here goes a first draft.

-We’re going to get into the thick of a lot of heated discussions and that’s okay.
-These discussions often entail topics that we all personally care a lot about and will passionately defend.
-But in order for discussions to thrive here, we need to remember to criticize ideas, not people.
+We may have heated discussions sometimes and that’s cool.
+It's topics that we deeply care about and will passionately defend.
+But in order for discussions to sustain, we need to remember to criticize ideas, not people.
+So, as a general policy, please remember to avoid:

- So, remember to avoid:
+ * name-calling

-    name-calling
+ * ad hominem attacks
-    ad hominem attacks
+ * Responding to a post’s tone instead of its actual content.
-    Responding to a post’s tone instead of its actual content. knee-jerk contradiction
+ * Knee-jerk contradiction

-Comments that I find to be hateful, inflammatory, or harassing WILL be removed.
-If you don’t have something nice to say about another user, don't say it.
-Treat others the way you’d like to be treated.
-Crocker's rules do not apply here, neither for me nor for anybody.
-Please email me at bayesianconspirator at mailfence dot com if you think you have valuable feeback where I submit myself to Crocker's rules.
+Comments that I find to be hateful, inflammatory, annoying or harassing will probably be removed.
+It is reign of terror-esque afterall.
+[Crocker's rules](https://wiki.lesswrong.com/wiki/Crocker%27s_rules) do not apply here.
+Please email me at bayesianconspirator at mailfence dot com or message me at facebook slash ameya52 for a personal discussion.
+I do submit myself to crocker's rules there, i.e. you may optimize your message for information, and not worry about whether your message will be offensive.